Frequently Asked Questions

 Additionally, we have all agreed a Climate Change policy.
 It is used to incorporate Climate change criteria and questions in the tendering we do.

-So, it is important that as a potential supplier to Harrow Council and more widely across the public sector that your organisation can demonstrate the positive steps you are taking in respect to reducing your carbon footprint.
+It is important that as a potential supplier to the Council, and more widely across the public sector, that your organisation can demonstrate the positive steps you are taking in to reduce your carbon footprint.

 Any useful tips you can give me?